-1. To uphold the highest standards of behavioral integrity in the student's work;

-- 2. To refuse to tolerate violations of behavioral integrity; and, - 3.
+- 1. To uphold the highest standards of behavioral integrity in the student's work; - 2.
+To refuse to tolerate violations of behavioral integrity; and, - 3.
 To foster a high sense of integrity and social responsibility in professional nursing.

-Behavioral integrity includes demonstrating behaviors consistent with expected professional behaviors in the classroom and clinical setting.
+Behavioral integrity includes demonstrating behaviors consistent with expected professional behaviors in the classroom, clinical, and simulated clinical settings.